Ashkenazi Jewish intelligence: Bret Stephens article

-Sociological explanations
+Alternative explanations

 Rabbi Elijah ben Solomon Zalman (1720-1797), called the Vilna Gaon or the genius from Vilnius, advocated for the value of secular studies.

 Bret Stephens has opined in The New York Times that the intellectual rigor of religious studies, especially in the context of constant upheaval, has allowed intellectual flexibility.
 Malcolm Gladwell similarly argues in Outliers that the rigorous Talmud schools may foster intellectualism and perseverance in Jewish students.
 Cochran et al. say that Sephardic and Oriental Jews "do not have high average IQ test scores" compared to Ashkenazi, arguing that any theory of Ashkenazi intelligence must explain why this is.
 However, Jerry Hirsch points to a study of Middle Eastern Jews that finds that when raised in kibbutzim, they have IQ scores identical to those of European origin.
+Howard Metzenberg suggests that that rather than natural selection, a "cultural emphasis on learning and study" explain Jewish intellectual achievement.

 Chad and Brym analyze the representation of Ashkenazi Jews in University of Toronto Medical School, and observe that despite the lifting of discriminatory quotas in 1959, the representation of Ashkenazi Jews actually decreased over time.
 They outline sociological circumstances linked to intellectual attainment that could explain the changes over time.
 They posit that cultural or genetic explanations do not account for variation over relatively short time periods, and propose that first generations' access to opportunities and resources, and ability to compete for them, may better explain the variation.

 Criticism

-Some have argued that the elevation of Jewish intelligence based on both biology or sociology may feed into model minority myths that harm both Jewish and black peoples.
-Yglesias has written that the idea is used to legitimise scientific racism, including that the idea that Black people in particular are genetically inferior.
+Some have argued that the elevation of Jewish intelligence based on both biology or sociology may feed into model minority myths that harm both Jewish and black people.
+Yglesias has written that the idea is used to legitimise scientific racism, including the idea that Black people in particular are genetically inferior.

-Gilman has argued that viewing intelligence through a racial, genetic or ethnic lens is particularly problematic for Jews as it may feed into multiple antisemitic tropes and generalizations being applied across large and diverse groups.
+Gilman has argued that viewing intelligence through a racial, genetic, or ethnic lens is particularly problematic for Jews as it may feed into multiple antisemitic tropes and generalizations being applied across large and diverse groups.
 Gilman also argued that pointing out identity when attributing success contributes to tribalism, and ignores social situations that allow such success to occur.
 He believes that implicit assumptions of Jewish intelligence may help fuel fear and common stereotypes of Jews controlling higher professions such as law.